 Filters: Hybridization of the ALK probes to their target regions of the DNA is marked by orange and green fluorescence.
 All of the other DNA present will fluoresce blue as a result of the DAPI I Counterstain.
 Single and dual-bandpass fluorescence microscope filter sets optimized for use with the FISH DNA probe kits are available from Abbott Molecular for most microscope models.
-The recommended filters for use with the Vysis ALK Break Apart FISH Probe Kit are the Vysis Dual Band (V2) - Green, Orange Filter, and the Vysis Single Band Green Filter.
+The recommended filters for use with the Vysis ALK Break Apart FISH Probe Kit are the Vysis Dual Band (V2) - Green, Orange Filter, the Vysis Single Band DAPI filter, the Vysis Single Band Orange Filter, and the Vysis Single Band Green Filter.